lupyuen/ikea_air_quality_sensor/README.md

 Build and flash NuttX OS to PineDio Stack BL604.

+IKEA Sensor is now connected to NuttX OS at `/dev/ttyS1`

 # Test with Apache NuttX OS

 Enter these NuttX commands to read the UART port and dump the data...